thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	04:50:34 PM 24 01 --> some error with following having username urvashirautela26
 -	04:49:10 PM 24 01 --> posted with username manushi.chillar.insta
 -	04:48:57 PM 24 01 --> some error with posting having username urvashirautela26
 -	04:48:43 PM 24 01 --> posted with username realshrutihaasan